Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 -  Exchange ID - the ID of the exchange container;
 -  Collection ID - the ID of the collection where the exchange data is stored.

-These two IDs can be found within the exchange container, which can be retrieved by following [Access exchange container](../1.Access_Exchange_Container) tutorial.
+These two IDs can be found within the exchange container, which can be retrieved by following the [Access exchange container](../1.Access_Exchange_Container) tutorial.

 ## Workflow explanation